The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: The change-driver model: discoveries as drivers of scientific advances

-With its emphasis on the progress of \emph{science}, the change-driver model has ab origine a \textbf{communal dimension}: science is essentially a communal endeavour (cf. Duerr, 2023 for a Popperian perspective).
-Accordingly, scientific discoveries are advances within, and for, a scientific community.
-This complements our above discussion of mundane and scientific discoveries: the marten in the attic—no matter how personally momentous—constitutes a discovery disconnected from the (any) scientific community.
+With its emphasis on advancing \emph{science}, the change-driver model has ab origine a communal dimension.
+Science requires a scholarly community within which it operates---another profound Kuhnian lesson (Longino, 1990 and Solomon, 2001).
+Scientific discoveries, qua aspects of science, can’t happen in isolation (see also Michel, 2022, sect.2.5); they must conform to the organisational and normative structures of science as a community (see e.g.\ Ziman, 2002).
+(This directly demarcates commonplace from scientific discoveries: rather than because of psychological-subjective familiarity---as in Hudson's model (\textbf{§2.2})---a marten in the attic is a finding, disconnected from the (any) scientific community, and thus no scientific discovery.)

-An interesting problem case (other variants of which we’ll elaborate in more detail in \textbf{§3.4}) concerns privately made discoveries, \emph{potential} scientific discoveries, even of ground-breaking relevance—\emph{had they had} broader impact (but didn’t, say, because the discoverer prescinded from publishing her results).
-On the change-driver model, they fail to meet the criteria for scientific discoveries: as such they require the connection with the actual development of science; else they remain discoveries simpliciter.
-To our minds, this consequence is plausible: it follows from the communal and organisational structure of science, as an institutionalised practice, rather than an intellectual activity of isolated individuals (see e.g. Ziman, 2002).
+This communal dimension \emph{explains} a couple of phenomena that, on the other models, look puzzling, or are consigned to white noise of human hustle and bustle in science.
+They are traditionally banished to the ``external history" of science, not susceptible to further rational analysis—and maybe “of great interest to empirical psychology; but [...] irrelevant to the logical analysis of scientific knowledge” (Popper, 2002b, pp.7).
+By contrast, to our minds, these communal aspects are central to scientific discoveries (cf.\ M\"unster, 2022, sect.
+4.8).
+An adequate explication of the notion must account for them.